nckackerman/unity-card-game-sts-mvp/README.md

 ## Updates

+### 2/14/2021
+Added better placeholder assets

+Whats next?
+- I want to explore refactoring teh code.
+As is I've sort of rolled my own event system for updating, and I ahve to assume there is a Unity provided way that is better than my implmentation
+- start building interesting cards, enemies, amd upgrades to interact with

 ### 1/30/2021
 Revisiting the goal for this project, I wanted to play around with unity and release a deck building game end to end.
 Slay the Spire (StS) was taken as inspiration for a handful of reasons.
 I spent a lot of the last week thinking of novel game mechanics that I could incorporate to this deck builder.
 I wanted something "new" this game could explore in the genre.
 I learned a few things this week.